 When it comes to running a successful business, optimizing your pricing strategy is just as important as managing sales volume and growth.
 Savvy companies will need to research and identify the various market segments they appeal to, and re-engineer their marketing and service operations to meet those customers’ needs.

 Companies must then align that research with the prices reflecting the value perceptions of consumers, helping companies to win customer loyalty, quicker sales, and enhanced profits.
-So what are you going to do to improve your pricing strategy?
+So what are you going to do to improve your pricing strategy and avoid pricing strategy mistakes?